Mattingly's Marlins could clinch berth at Yankee Stadium - WHIZ News

 Now Mattingly is enjoying perhaps his best year as a manager, leading the Miami Marlins as they try to extend their improbable season into next week.

-His young team is staggering toward the finish line, with four consecutive losses heading into Thursday night’s game in Atlanta.
-But the Marlins still control their own destiny, and will visit the New York Yankees for a three-game series hoping to clinch their first postseason berth since 2003.
+His young Marlins broke a four-game losing streak by winning 4-2 Thursday night at Atlanta, reducing to two their magic number for clinching the playoff spot that comes with a second-place finish in the NL East.
+The Marlins visit the New York Yankees for a three-game series beginning Friday with a chance to earn their first postseason berth since 2003.

 “Nobody picked this club to be able to do anything this season, but we believed in ourselves,” Mattingly said.
 “It’s easy to be proud of these guys, the way they have dealt with everything.”